tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 ### 1000 Genomes Data

-We have observed the PRS-portability problem in practice, we are going to consider some analysis that can be used to provide a solution.
-The following exercises use the 1000 Genomes (1000g) data which contains individuals from 26 different source populations from five super-populations, Europe, East Asia, South Asian, Africa and America.

-Recall from the lecture that the primary drivers of the PRS portability problem are between population difference in allele frequency, linkage disequilibrium and effect sizes.
+Now that you have observed the PRS-portability problem in practice we are going to consider some analysis that can be used to provide a solution.
+Recall from the lecture that population structure and population assignment is often accomplished using principal components analysis (PCA) and that the primary population differences that drive the portability problem are difference in allele frequency and linkage disequilibrium.
-In the next exercises we will use 1000G to compare allele frequencies and linkage disequilibrium across population.
+In the next exercise we will learn how to analyze and compare data from different populations and quantify linkage disequilibrium.

-Population structure and population assignment is often accomplished using principal components analysis (PCA).
 In the final exercise we learn what PCA is and how it can be used to separate population data by recent ancestry.
+Both of these exercises use the 1000 Genomes dataset which contains individuals from 26 different source populations from five super-populations, Europe, East Asia, South Asian, Africa and America.

 ---